FAQs for Students

 for updated information.

-The classes for Spring 2018 will meet in CSUF Irvine Campus at: 3 BantingIrvine CA, 92618
+The classes will meet in CSUF Irvine Center at 3 BantingIrvine CA, 92618

-Visit our Professional Development website's Irvine Campus page
+Visit our Professional Development website's Irvine Center page

 for map and driving directions.